eliabieri/wg_display/project_report.md

 - The project should be built for all supported targets on every push to a feature branch.
 - A new release should be created for every new version tag on the main branch.

-To achieve this, three seperate workflows were created.
+To achieve this, three separate workflows were created.

 ![GitHub release](github_release.png)

 The above image shows a release that was automatically created.
-It includes the individal commit messages going into the release and the cross compiled binaries for all supported targets.
+It includes the individual commit messages going into the release and the cross compiled binaries for all supported targets.

 <div class="page"/>